navstyachka/durak/README.md

 # What is this?

 This is super simplified version of an old Russian card game Fool, aka Дурак.
+The rules are described in the method `helpers.js/checkIfCardCanGo`

 # Getting Started with Create React App